My equipment in 2022 — What has changed?

 - A good kit lens + a prime lens

-- DJI Action 6 Pro — most versatile action camera
+- DJI Action 6 Pro — the most versatile action cam, robust in heat

 FAQ — Frequently Asked Questions about my equipment